 - Look after your bike.
-If you’re planning on cycling to and from camps and around the city, make sure you lock your bike securely and in authorised spaces.
+If you’re planning on cycling to and from campus or around the city, make sure you lock your bike securely and in authorised spaces.
 The University offers quality subsidised bike locks for only £15 (RRP £40).
 To qualify for the discounted rate you will need to register your bike for free on the University bike registration scheme.
-If you’re a new cyclist or new to city, check our student blogger Lena’s video, 5 tips for riding your bike in Manchester.
+If you’re a new cyclist or new to the city, check our student blogger Lena’s video, 5 tips for riding your bike in Manchester.

 - No matter what we do, we can’t always prevent crime.
 Be one step ahead and mark your most valuable possessions with a UV pen and be sure to register the serial numbers of your electronic equipment on Immobilise.
 Immobilise is ideal for registering laptops, mobile phones, portable speakers, anything with a serial number.
-The site is used by police and second hand dealers to track stolen or lost goods, and helping them return stolen goods to their rightful owner
+The site is used by police and second hand dealers to track stolen or lost goods, and helping them return stolen goods to their rightful owner.

 Stay Safe online